panthistle/popcurve/README.md

 selection lists and input fields on the interface include tooltips of their function.
 If you are comfortable
 using Blender, you should not have any problem with PopCurve.
 To get started, watch the [Introduction Video](https://www.youtube.com/watch?v=5YuJ9eQYwVE)
-In addition, the [User Guide](https://panthistle.github.io/pdfs/PCUG18.pdf) has more information with illustrated examples.
+For more information check out the [User Guide](https://panthistle.github.io/pdfs/PCUG18.pdf)